STUDENT FAQ

 To check your eligibility for transfer, please visit https://admissions.sdsu.edu/transfers/apply

-A: There are numerous resources available to help you determine if you are on track to graduate.
-You are encouraged to meet with your academic adviser Nino Pantsulaia at NPantsulaia@sdsu.edu to discuss how well you are progressing towards the completion of your major and minor requirements.
+There are numerous resources available to help you determine if you are on track to graduate.
+You are encouraged to meet with your academic adviser Nino Pantsulaia at [email protected] to discuss how well you are progressing towards the completion of your major and minor requirements

 Excellence is recognized at three levels:

 In most cases, diploma orders are processed and mailed two to three weeks after the date a bachelor’s degree is conferred.
-Diplomas will be delivered to the diploma address listed on your SDSU WebPortal.
+Diplomas will be delivered to the diploma address listed on your MySDSU.

-To apply for graduation, students should first check with Nini Pantsulaia at NPantsulaia@sdsu.edu to confirm the semester and year of their graduation date.
-Students may then visit their Web Portal account at https://sunspot.sdsu.edu/pls/webapp/web_menu.login and select the Apply to Graduate option to apply for graduation and pay their graduation fee.
-If you need assistance
+To apply for graduation, students should first check with Nino Pantsulaia at [email protected] to confirm the semester and year of their graduation date.
+Students must apply through My.SDSU by selecting the application for graduation option under the Academic Records tile and pay their graduation fee.

 Student Life

 You are all very much encouraged to initiate a new student club.
-Please, do it!
-Due to COVID-19 regulations the procedures are being adapted and Student Affairs Department is having individual consults on this issue with every interested student.
-All you need to do is to contact Student Affairs Manager Ms. Asmati Naskidashvili at ANaskidashvili@sdsu.edu and Student Affairs Department Coordinator Mr. Giorgi Aleksidze at GAleksidze@sdsu.edu Depending on the idea you have, you’ll get an individual advice on how to build a student club.
+All you need to do is to contact Student Affairs Department Coordinator Mr. Giorgi Aleksidze at [email protected].
+Depending on the idea you have, you’ll get individual advice on how to build a student club.

 - TOEFL/IELTS certificate with a score above the predetermined threshold for exchange program (TOEFL 80 iBT/550 PBT or higher; IELTS 6.5 or higher);